 Objectives with two to three Key Results consistently outperform those with four, five, or more.
 As the number of Key Results increases, completion rates drop and engagement declines.

 Takeaway: Constraint drives focus.
 Fewer, sharper Key Results lead to better outcomes.
+If you can't decide what to cut, your OKRs aren't specific enough yet.

 Lesson 4: Teams That Attach Initiatives Early Move Faster

-High-performing teams don’t wait weeks to decide how they’ll achieve their OKRs.
-They define initial initiatives early, often in the first week of the cycle, and refine them as they learn.
+High-performing teams don't wait weeks to decide how they'll achieve their OKRs.
+They define initial initiatives early β often in the first week of the cycle β and refine them as they learn.

 Lower-performing teams delay initiatives, hoping clarity will emerge on its own.
 Instead, they lose momentum and struggle to translate goals into action.
+The gap compounds: by the time they're ready to act, the first third of the quarter is already gone.

 Lesson 5: The First 30 Days Set the Trajectory